Bachelor of Science Degree

-*A&S does not allow units missing from these areas.
+*McMicken College of Arts and Sciences does not allow units missing from these areas.

-Applicants to A&S whose most recent enrollment was not in any of the UC colleges must apply through the Office of Admissions.
+Applicants to A&S whose most recent enrollment was not in any of the UC colleges must apply to the Office of Admissions.
 Applicants in this category must submit transcripts for all secondary school and college-level work.
 A cumulative GPA of 2.0 for all college-level work is required for admission consideration.
 Admission to A&S is generally available for any off-campus applicants who have received an associate degree from an accredited college or university and whose cumulative GPA is 2.0 or higher.

 Changing Major Requirements